Frequently Asked Questions

-A: The Area Plan, some modifications to the City’s General Plan, and a CEQA Environmental Impact Report are all scheduled to simultaneously go before the City Council for adoption in December of 2022.
-Activities between now and then include public engagement (in addition to the extensive public engagement conducted to date), Planning Commission meetings, and environmental analysis.
+A: The Area Plan, some modifications to the City’s General Plan, and a CEQA Environmental Impact Report are all scheduled to simultaneously go before the City Council for adoption in Spring of 2023.
+Activities between now and then include public engagement (in addition to the extensive public engagement conducted to date), Planning Commission meetings to review General Plan Element Updates and Chapters of the Gateway Area Plan, and community review of associated environmental analysis.

 Q: WHO IS THE APPROVAL AUTHORITY FOR AN AREA PLAN?

 A: Since an Area Plan is a part of a General Plan, the Arcata City Council is the final approval authority for the Plan.
 Per State law, the Planning Commission must make a recommendation to City Council regarding the adoption of the Plan, though Council is authorized to go against Planning Commission recommendation.
 The Area Plan, along with some other modifications to the City’s General Plan, is scheduled to go before the City Council for adoption in December of 2022.
 Learn more about Arcata's City Council and how to contact them by clicking here.